glektarssza/pinentry-windows-credential-store/README.md

 # pinentry Windows Credential Store #

-A pinentry program that supports the Windows Credential Store.
+A GnuPG pinentry program that supports the Windows Credential Store.

 <!-- omit in toc -->
 ## Table of Contents ##